[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 These five parameters can be used in all types of liveness probes.

-Before defining a probe, the system behavior and average startup times of the Pod and its containers should be observed so you can determine the correct thresholds.
-Also, the probe options should be updated as the infrastructure or application evolves.
-For example, the Pod may be configured to use more system resources which might affect the values that need to be configured for the probes.
+Before defining a probe, observe the system behavior and average startup times of the Pod and its containers to determine the correct thresholds.
+Also, update the probe options as the infrastructure or application evolves.
+For example, the Pod may be configured to use more system resources, which might affect the values that need to be configured for the probes.

-The below example shows a usage of the exec command to check if a file exists at the path /usr/share/liveness/html/index.html by using the cat command.
-If no file exists, then the liveness probe will fail and the container will be restarted.
+The example below shows the use of the exec command to check if a file exists at the path /usr/share/liveness/html/index.html using the cat command.
+If no file exists, then the liveness probe will fail, and the container will be restarted.

 apiVersion: v1